Pohakala at Mehana

 No analysis available

-I looked for terms like parking waitlist, waiting list, or join a list for parking.
-Nothing in the remarks indicates a waitlist system, so this is not supported by the evidence.
+I looked for references to a parking waitlist, parking waiting list, or joining a list for parking.
+The remarks do not mention any waitlist process, so this is not supported.

 No analysis available

 I looked for access-control language such as keycard entry, fob access, card reader, or electronic access.
-The remarks mention a resident manager, security guard, and security doors, but not a card-based security system.
+The remarks mention a resident manager, security guard, and security doors, but nothing about a card/fob security system.

 At least two public-remark entries explicitly mention a "security guard" (one notes a "resident manager, security guard").
 CURRENT MLS data also shows SECGUA checked on 3 of 20 listings.
 While the mentions are explicit, they appear in only a minority of listings so evidence is direct but not widespread across all agents' remarks.

-I searched for security patrol, roving security, patrol service, and patrolled building wording.
-The remarks do mention a resident manager and security guard, but that is not the same as an explicitly stated patrol service.
+I searched for security patrol-related wording such as security patrol, roving security, patrol service, or patrolled building.
+The remarks mention security guard presence, but not a patrol service.

 No analysis available